Global Theater Initiative

 AMERICAN THEATRE · 2022

 Finding Home: Migration, Exile, and Belonging, a day-long event convened and hosted by The Lab at Georgetown University, with more than 200 performers, theatre practitioners, policy makers, and students from more than 25 different countries.
-The convening culminated in a historic event, Prevented Performances, curated by Derek Goldman, which brought together 7 remarkable performances that had been censored or prevented in varied contexts around the world (Palestine, Russia, Zimbabwe).
+The convening culminated in a historic event, Prevented Performances, curated by Derek Goldman, which brought together 7 remarkable performances that had been censored or prevented in varied contexts around the world (Palestine, Russia, Zimbabwe etc.)

 2017 World Theatre Day